DEFRA/defra-ai-sdlc/general/prompting-guidance.md

 ### Interactive Problem Solving

-- For complex tasks, it is useful to use the pattern of splitting up the task into an **analysis** and **implementation** step.
+- For complex tasks, split the work into distinct **analysis** and **implementation** phases:
+    1. First, request a thorough analysis of the issue and potential solutions without making edits
+    2. Then, use the analysis output as context for implementing specific changes
-- First ask the LLM, without making edits, to fully analyse the issue you are trying to solve and make recommendations for potential solutions.
-This *thinking* step will give the implementation step better context for making targeted changes.
+- This *thinking* step will give the implementation step better context for making targeted changes.
-- In the implementation step, use the output of the analysis step to as input context into the prompt before directing the LLM to actually implement the changes in the codebase.

 ### Avoid the Lazy Doom Loop

-- When iteratively refining outputs, it’s easy to fall into a cycle of issuing one-word or overly simple prompts.
+- When iteratively refining outputs, it's easy to fall into a cycle of issuing one-word or overly simple prompts.
 This "lazy doom loop" results in a lack of clarity and compounds errors.
 - Instead:
     1. Pause and assess the current output.
     2. Explicitly instruct the tool to reconsider its approach or address specific concerns.